shyfox-studio/shared-configuration/README.md

 </div>

-This repository contains shared configuration used for all of the ShyFox Studio repository.
+This repository contains shared configuration used for all of the ShyFox Studio repositories.

 This is designed to be installed as a git submodule at the root of any ShyFox Studio repository.
 The ShyFox Studio repository needs to be setup so that it conforms to the following project structure: